BOINC/boinc/android/Vagrant.README.md

    1. Ignore potential Gradle Plugin warning: *Don't remind me again*
 1. Hook up your Android device via USB (and remember to attach it to VirtualBox)
 1. Happy hacking :-)

+#### Android Virtual Device Manager
+Hyper-V can run Android Virtual Device Manager, but you have to install KVM and add vagrant user to KVM Group.
+1. Open a terminal
+   1. `apt install qemu-kvm`
+   1. `adduser vagrant kvm`
+1. Reboot the VM.

 ### Known limitations